sdaml/slack-bot/Deck/presentation/markdown/heroku.md

 [Heroku](https://heroku.com) is an awesome server hosting platform.
 The free tier is great for small apps (_like this one_).

-Download the [cli](https://devcenter.heroku.com/articles/heroku-cli) and create an app on heroku.
+Download the [cli](https://devcenter.heroku.com/articles/heroku-cli) and create an app new app.
 Then,

-- link with your project
+- Link with your project
-- add the `SLACK_TOKEN` environment variable
+- Add the `SLACK_TOKEN` environment variable

 ```sh
 heroku login